 Liability in the case

-The court set out this test in the “Bolam” case in 1957, and is still widely referred to as “the Bolam test”
+The court set out this test in the “Bolam” case in 1957, and it is still widely referred to as “the Bolam test”

-Meeting the Bolam test can be much more difficult than it sounds.
+That may sound straightforward, but it can be much more difficult than it sounds.